lishang-stats/csgc/README.md

-If we use the estimated labels to further get the MLE for $P$, we can calculate the centred subgraph count statistics and check if these statistics are deviate from 0 or not.
+If we use the estimated labels to further get the MLE for $P$, we can calculate the centred subgraph count statistics and check if these statistics deviate from 0 or not.

 ``` r
 Phat2 = sbm_mle(A,zhat)$P